Broko2021/mind-control/2021-Mind_Control-EN.md

 ***[Everything Everywhere, all at once](https://www.imdb.com/title/tt6710474)*** by *Daniels*, Dan Kwang and Daniel Scheinert respectively, is the most realistic one.
 This film depicts the daily lives of those trapped in the Matrix.
 Although the characters need earplugs to connect (which are not necessary in real life), every social aspect of the film is a direct reference to the Matrix principles: mind control of the husband who wants to divorce and is therefore forced to help others, mind control of the bankrupt wife who discovers in a life crisis moment her husband's fate, so to relieve her psychologically, mind control of their rebellious daughter who is given *powers* in exchange for her lack of self-esteem.

-Beyond denouncing domestic, administrative and security tensions in a global hypersexuality feeling, the Daniels' film finely depicts the situation of confinement in the Matrix computer program, right up to the end credits where the letters stretch out like jail bars before the viewer's eyes.
+Beyond denouncing domestic, administrative and security tensions in a global hypersexuality feeling, the Daniels' film finely depicts the situation of confinement in the Matrix computer program, down to the end credits where the letters stretch out like jail bars before the viewer's eyes.

 The other major 2022 cinematic contribution is Jordan Peele's ***[Nope](https://www.imdb.com/title/tt10954984/)***.
 Following ***[Us](https://www.imdb.com/title/tt6857112)*** which depicted the reality of inverted digital twins, and ***[Get Out](https://www.imdb.com/title/tt5052448)*** which demonstrated hypnosis, Nope provides a dreamlike vision of Cloud infrastructures.
 While the action of the film takes place in a ranch, in a rural landscape, the characters are harassed by Cloud technologies that sucks up all their data.
 In the film this is very aptly represented by the characters being physically sucked into a kind of analog gut.